 - Student organizations, leadership initiatives, intramural sports and the college system

-Your reunion giving contributions power student life and learning at Rice, helping to maintain and enhance the Rice experience with scholarships, graduate fellowships, library resources and a range of other initiatives.
+Your reunion gift powers student life and learning on campus, helping to maintain and enhance the Rice experience.

 Donors can make recurring gifts with their credit card.
 A gift of any amount can be scheduled monthly, quarterly, or annually for a duration of up to 5 years.
 For reunion campaigns, the full amount of a recurring credit card gift will be recognized for the class's reunion gift.
 A recurring gift is an easy and affordable way to divide a larger gift into manageable payments.
 Arrangements for a recurring gift may be made online, with the paper pledge form or by calling a member of the Rice Annual Fund team.